-- What research has been done to measure the collective effect of all the vaccines which are given to children?
-And in particular to assess the effect on their immune systems?
+- What research has been done to measure the effect of the variety of vaccines given to children on their immune systems?

 - Why did Edward Jenner (commonly regarded as the ‘father’ of vaccination), not have his second child vaccinated against smallpox?

 - What happened to the incidence of polio in America after the introduction of mass immunisation?

 - None that I have been able to find.